|

 Office Hours: |

-Note: A large number of additional readings will be required.
+Note: A number of additional readings will be required.
 Most are very brief, including conference proceedings, and other short pieces.
 Some are full-length papers.
-They will be made available for copying or printing out.
-Most are available in PDF format via links from the Schedule Web page for this class; some are Web sites that can be accessed directly.
+They will be made available in PDF format via links from the Schedule Web page for this class; some are Web sites that can be accessed directly.
 It is the student's responsibility to obtain and read all required readings before the class in which they are discussed.
-If a paper is not available in electronic format, it may be considered optional.
-Some of the papers will be obtained and provided in PDF, later, so check back to the Schedule page.
+If a reading is not accessible, or if there are any issues obtaining or reading the document or resource, please let me kow immediately.

-This is a graduate seminar in Engineering Psychology.
-Each year the topic changes.
-For Fall 2005, we will be reading and discussing how the engineering psychology/human factors processes apply to the design and evaluation of assistive technology (AT).
+This is a graduate seminar in Engineering Psychology and also a graduate seminar in Interactive Computing.
+We will be reading and discussing how the engineering psychology/human factors/HCI processes apply to the design and evaluation of assistive technology (AT).
 We will first discuss the definitions, history, laws, and policies related to AT.
 We will then consider how our well-known processes may need to be adjusted or changed.
 We will cover the attributes of many impairments, and then discuss many assistive or enabling technolgies that are currently being used.
-We will have many expert visitors who participate in our discussions.
+We will have some expert visitors who participate in our discussions.
 There will be a project, midterm exam, discussion, and probably a paper.

-There will be a group project, a midterm exam, class discussion, and probably a paper.
-Additional assignments may be added.
-There will not be a final exam.
-Your attendance, participation, preparedness, and contribution to class will accound for a significant portion of your grade.
+There will be a group project (and final presentation; see below), a midterm exam, class discussion, and a paper.
+Additional brief writing assignments may be added, such as reflections on readings.
+Students will also lead discussion on some topics, and must prepare in advance for that.
+Your attendance, participation, preparedness, and contribution to class will account for a significant portion of your grade.

 Students are expected to do their own work at all times and to follow the university's codes of academic conduct and honor code.
 The exception to this is on the group project(s), where collaboration is expected.
 Cases of suspected inappropriate collaboration or cheating will be immediately forwarded to the Dean of Student Affairs, and will be pursued to resolution.
 This is an unpleasant process for all involved, so please do not put yourself in this situation.